smartshark27/movie-rating-checker/README.md

 ## Overview

-The `movie-rating-checker` CLI fetches movie lists from ABC iView and SBS, enriches them with TMDB ratings and popularity, and saves the results as JSON files.
+The `movie-rating-checker` CLI fetches movie and show lists from ABC iView and SBS, enriches them with TMDB ratings and popularity, and saves the results as JSON files.
 You can filter and sort the output using various criteria.

 ## Prerequisites